dw1284/ff8-battle-mod/README.md

 # Development

+**Setup and run:**

-npm install
+- npm install
-npm run dev
+- npm run dev

+**Notes:**

-project will automatically recompile after changing files ctrl+r to refresh the window
+Project will automatically recompile after changing files
+CTRL+R to refresh the window

 # Distribution

+**Build and create installer:**

-npm run dist
+- npm run dist

+**Notes:**

-Your install files and setup.exe file will be found in the /dist folder If you just want to run the app exe directly, it can be found in /dist/win-unpacked (this is what will be installed when users run Setup.exe)
+Your install files and setup.exe file will be found in the /dist folder
+If you just want to run the app exe directly, it can be found in /dist/win-unpacked (this is what will be installed when users run Setup.exe)
 If you want to install the app, run /dist/ff8-battle-mod Setup 1.0.0.exe

+# Svelte Stuff

 *Looking for a shareable component template?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

 ---

-# svelte app
+## svelte app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.